afm215/mulithreaded_unzip/README.md

 # multithreaded_unzip
-Provide the python code to unzip zip files with multhreading support
+Provide the python code to unzip zip files with multithreading support